Oticon Hearing Aids: Models, Features, Prices, and Reviews

 Many accessories are available for Oticon Real, including ConnectClip, TV Adapter, Edumic, and more.
 Scroll down for more information about compatible accessories.

 Oticon Own is available in five different styles, five different technology levels, and five different colors.
-Own borrows its technology from the Oticon More product line, offering BrainHearing for easier listening as well as on-board Deep Neural Network machine-learning technology (available in the top-3 technology tiers) which recognizes and adjusts to literally millions of sounds and listening environments.
+Own borrows its technology from the Oticon More product line, while the newer Oticon SI borrows its tech from Oticon Intent.
+Both offer the company's proprietary BrainHearing technology for easier listening as well as on-board Deep Neural Network (DNN) artificial intelligence technology (available in the top-3 technology tiers), which recognizes and adjusts to literally millions of sounds and listening environments.

 Several Oticon Own styles are Made for iPhone® and compatible Android™ devices, offering direct, high-quality streaming, so users can enjoy their favorite music, as well as take calls through their hearing aids.
 However, there is no rechargeable option for Oticon Own; the IIC and CIC styles take a size 10, while the ITC and half- and full-shell ITEs take a size 312 battery.

-Zircon is the latest “essential” product family from Oticon.
-True to the name, Oticon’s essential products deliver all of the most critical hearing aid features without the most bleeding edge performance-enhancement technologies.
-Zircon is powered by the same Polaris platform inside Oticon’s flagship More products, and the products are physically identical to the miniBTE and miniRITE form factors in the More family.
+Zircon is an older “essential” product family from Oticon, which, with the advent of Jet PX in 2025, will be gradually phased out.
+Zircon is powered by the same Polaris platform inside Oticon’s former flagship More products (introduced in 2020), and the products are physically identical to the miniBTE and miniRITE form factors in the More family.

 Like More, Zircon is available in a rechargeable miniBTE or miniRITE, and a non-rechargeable miniBTE and miniRITE—with similar audio streaming, charging, and connectivity capabilities.
 On the hardware side, the primary difference seems to be color options—Zircon offers 5 color options versus More’s 8 options.